 Remember to flush the spa lines after every hot tub draining, however, this can be done annually alongside major repairs done by a technician like fixing broken hardware, electrical wires, hot tub cover, and more.

-B).
-Hot Tub/Spa Chemistry
+B. Hot Tub/Spa Chemistry

 To measure accurate chemical levels in your Spa, you can use a reliable pool water test kit like LaMotte ColorQ Pro or Taylor Technologies test kit to measure and establish the exact chemical levels in your hot tub before adding any chemical.

-Remember to test your hot tub chemical levels very often just like we do in pools without water heating system.
+Remember to test your hot tub chemical levels very often just like we do in pools without a water heating system.
 This is a very important spa maintenance procedure because you will know exact chemical level adjustments to make to keep your water clean and healthy all the time and avoid skin problems like hot tub rush.

 1. Chlorine (Sanitizer)